exyleio/exyleio/docs/game-modes.md

 | -------------- | --------------------------------------- |
 | Special Reward | kills, damages, and time spent on flags |

-- there are 10 candidates for capture point location, of while 5 are selected at random
+- there are 10 candidates for capture point location, of which 5 are selected at random
 - a team wins when they capture all the points for 5 seconds, or have more points than the enemy team at the end of the match.
 - a point is considered captured when the flag has been fully raised by a team.